elastic/kibana/src/plugins/data/public/public.api.md

     write(aggs?: IAggConfigs): Record<string, any>;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "AggConfigOptions" is marked as @public, but its signature references "AggConfigSerialized" which is marked as @internal
 // Warning: (ae-missing-release-tag) "AggConfigOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)